Air Quality in the Central Okanagan

 The Air Quality Program is a joint initiative between the City of Kelowna, Regional District of Central Okanagan (RDCO), District of Peachland, District of West Kelowna, and the District of Lake Country.

 The Air quality Program helps protect and improve our air through education, awareness and pollution prevention programs.
-The program focuses on reducing wood smoke and vehicle emissions, the main sources of air pollution in the Central Okanagan.
+The 2007 Air Quality Management plan identified open burning and residential wood burning as the main causes of degraded air quality in the Central Okanagan; however, recent emissions data highlights the increasing importance of vehicle emissions.
+The current Air Quality Programs are based on the 2007 Air Quality Managment Plan.

 We can all improve our local air quality.